ECB succeeding on euro zone economy, but risks remain and more help available

 "A very substantial degree of (monetary policy) accommodation is needed," he told a news conference after the ECB had left interest rates and asset purchases unchanged.

-"If the outlook becomes less favorable ... we stand ready to increase our asset-purchase program in terms of size or duration," he said.
+"If the outlook becomes less favourable ... we stand ready to increase our asset-purchase programme in terms of size or duration," he said.

-Euro zone price growth edged above 1 percent for the first time in three years last month, although this was largely due to a stabilization in oil prices.
+Euro zone price growth edged above 1 percent for the first time in three years last month, although this was largely due to a stabilisation in oil prices.

-With inflation in Germany hitting 1.7 percent in December, ECB critics in the country have been calling for an early end to the central bank's money-printing program.
+With inflation in Germany hitting 1.7 percent in December, ECB critics in the country have been calling for an early end to the central bank's money-printing programme.